Gabbridges/Gabbridges/README.md

 - 👋 Hi, I’m @Gabbridges
 - 👀 I’m interested in Music, gaming and front-end coding.
-- 🌱 I’m currently learning JavaScript, Html, CSS
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to learn and collaborate with many projects as as I can
-- 📫 How to reach me the_inspectah on IG
+- 📫 How to reach me @the_inspectah on IG

 <!---
 Gabbridges/Gabbridges is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.